-This is just a quick note to say that during the months of May and June updates are being carried out on this site to move it to a new hosting platform.
-Some pages will be moved around and the odd image might temporarily be down, but hopefully you will otherwise notice very little of this activity.
+This is just a quick note to say that during the summer months of 2020 updates are being carried out on this site to move it to a new hosting platform.
+Some pages will be moved around or updated and the odd image might temporarily be down, but hopefully you will otherwise notice very little of this activity.
 Thank you for understanding!

 I have been experimenting a little with visualising quire structures recently and have now added a link to such a visualisation in the description of manuscript KBR 5100-4.
 You will be able to navigate a schematic illustration of the quires that contain Félire Óengusso based on my analysis of the manuscript last February.
 Images are courtesy of the Koninklijke Bibliotheek in Brussels and the schematics tool used is the Schoenberg Institute for Manuscript Studies Collation Modeler (VisColl), the wonderful work of Dot Porter.
 The visualisation can’t currently display large quires (such as we see often in Irish manuscripts) very well, but Dot tells me there is a new version on the way that can, at which point I will update the link 🙂

 If you are not sure what I mean by quire and quire structures, this next section is for you!

 When discussing how a manuscript is put together, scholars often have to refer to its structure.
 This is not unlike modern book.
 In fact, if you have a hardback to hand while reading this, I suggest taking one out and looking at it from the top.
 When you look closely at the point where the pages meet the spine, you will very likely see that the pages were not pasted together as a loose stack, but as small groups or booklets of pages.
 (Depending on the publisher.)
 Like in this book on the right for example.

 This is true also for most manuscripts, except that we do not always call the leaves of a manuscript pages (and where they are called pages, this is because they have been numbered as pages).